Covid-19 Consumer Behaviour Changes and Life as we knew it is no longer business as usual.

 Working from Home and Covid-19 Consumer Behaviour Changes

-Working from home and the challenges that have come with that is something that is not going to change that significantly in the new normal.
+Working from home and the challenges that have come with it is something that will not change significantly in the new normal.

 Businesses are finding that staff is more productive with flexible working hours.
-It is suiting their responsibilities to their families, their homes, their personal needs for fitness etc. and of course it’s saving corporates a lot of money.
+It suits their responsibilities to their families, homes, personal needs for fitness, etc. Of course, it’s saving corporates a lot of money.

 Think of the coffee station alone!

 Online Meetings, more commonly referred to as a “Zoom”.
 Zoom added more than 2,22 million monthly active users in 2020 compared to less than 2 million in 2019.
-People who are not embracing online meetings and investing time to learn how to communicate and connect this way are missing an opportunity to grow business.
+People who are not bracing for online meetings and investing time to learn how to communicate and connect this way are missing opportunities to grow business.

 Working from home has ushered in tremendous Family Challenges that need solutions.
 People with childcare and education skills have opportunities galore to entertain, teach and provide in-home services, both digital and physical.

 Noise is my personal irritation.
-I have worked from home for many years which is why the “Staying Calm and Carrying on” has not been such a big adjustment.
-BUT my neighbours who were adjusting to this are another story.
+I have worked from home for many years, which is why the “Staying Calm and Carrying on” has not been such a big adjustment.
+BUT my neighbours who are adjusting to this are another story.

 I am investing in anything that reduces noise and helps my sanity.
-I believe optimising people’s workspace leaves room for business growth.
+I believe optimizing a quiet workspace leaves room for business growth.